RespiradorHacker/Projeto-EAR-Celso/README.md

 - Gerbers of single sided boards on PTH components published on March 30, 2020.
 Time and size were underestimated because we no longer use these old technologies.
 - EAR System Developer's SW Guide released on March 30, 2020.
 - Functional electronics prototype built and delivered on April 2, 2020.
 No changes in PCBs are necessary except hardware end-of-courses provided for EAR ECU Motor Driver Board.
 Test driven by firmware FW00 - focused on HW testing only.
 Reads input pots, control motor with reversal action, measures motor current and tests IO expansion board.
 All items are functional.
 - FW00 published in April 3, 2020.
+- Added Mosfet-based PWM Motor Driver and Absolute position sensor using a car fuel level sensor.
+- First working mechanical+electrical prototype delivered in April 6, 2020.

 Pending:
+- Mechanical drawings for productio expected for Week 15-16
+- FR4 SMT PCB design for volume production expected for Week 15-16
-- Final mechanical prototype expected for Week 15
+- FW02 (Non-asssited Ventilator) expected for Week 16

 Special thanks to all people that made this project real!
 It's impossible to list all names involved, I apologize for forgetting someone.